Frequently asked questions

 Is sound design difficult?

 Yes and no. I believe anyone can get the hang of doing sound design, and it's not too difficult to teach yourself.
 I recommend Freesound as a good sound repository and Audacity as go-to resource for mixing sounds together.
 I also recommend using some sort of sound cue software.
-A standard media player is okay, but even one I've seen run on to the next track if you don't stop it manually and that's fiddly.
+A standard media player is okay, but every one I've seen run on to the next track if you don't stop it manually, and that's fiddly.
 I reckon I could teach you everything I know in an hour - everything else is experience.

-As a rule of the thumb, sound design is easy if the actors work round the sound plot, and hard of the sound plot is working round the actors.
+As a rule of the thumb, sound design is easy if the actors work round the sound plot, and hard if the sound plot is working round the actors.
 Professional theatre is usually the latter.
 There was a time when I felt embarrassed over the amount of money I was being offered for something I considered easy.
 I've long since realised how they get their money's worth.

 Don't you need QLab and a Mac to do sound?